autowarefoundation/autoware-documentation/docs/design/autoware-architecture-v1/interfaces/autoware/vehicle-status-gear-status.md

 The `stamp` field is the status received time or hardware time such as VCU.
 In the case of periodic publication, use the latest time, not the last status change.

-For the `report` field, use the valid gear values listed above.
+For the `report` field, use the valid values listed above.
 The `NONE` value can be used internally by programs, but will never be sent as a topic.
 Values ​​such as `LOW` and `DRIVE_2` ​​can be used if the vehicle has its own special gear types, but a dedicated implementation is required to handle this.

 ## Errors

-If the status cannot be received or an unknown value is received, stop publishing the topic and report the error as diagnostics.
+If the status cannot be received or an unknown status is received, stop publishing the topic and report the error as diagnostics.

 ## Support